Sustainability

 Independent Outside Directors

-BIL appoints many independent Outside Directors with extensive experience in corporate management to ensure objective and neutral oversight of management from an external point of view, and thereby strengthens its management oversight function.
+BIL appoints several independent Outside Directors with extensive experience in corporate management to ensure objective and neutral oversight of management from an external point of view, and thereby strengthens its management oversight function.
 BIL's Independent Outside Directors provide management advice, decide important matters, and oversee executive operations based on their respective abundant experience, careers, and insights from perspectives independent of BIL's management.

 Executive Officer System

-• (As of June 20, 2022)
+• As of June 25, 2024

 Nomination Committee and Compensation Committee

-• (As of June 20, 2022
+• As of June 25, 2024

-Brother Industries, Ltd. Governance Structure (As of June 20, 2022)
+Brother Industries, Ltd. Governance Structure (as of June 25, 2024)

 Brother Industries, Ltd. Governance Structure